Rigidity of high dimensional graph manifolds: Further algebraic properties

 \section{Further algebraic properties}

 In Chapter \ref{groups:sec}, we established various algebraic properties of the fundamental groups of high dimensional graph manifolds.
 Most of the results followed fairly easily from the structure of such groups, expressed as a graph of groups.
-In Chapter \ref{irr:group:sec}, we obtained some additional results in the case where the graph manifold was assumed to be irreducible.
-Most of these were consequences of the fact that, in the irreducible case, the associated action on the Bass-Serre tree was acylindrical.
 In contrast, there are a number of interesting properties of groups whose behavior under amalgamations is less predictable.
 It would be interesting to see which of these properties hold for the class of graph manifold groups.
 For concreteness, we identify some properties which we think would be of most interest:

 \begin{problem} Are fundamental groups of high dimensional graph manifolds Hopfian?
 Are they residually finite?
 Are they linear?
 What if one additionally assumes the graph manifold is irreducible? \end{problem}